iExecBlockchainComputing/documentation/help/glossary.md

 ## RLC (Run on lots of computers)

 An Ethereum (ERC20) token launched during the iExec ICO in 2017.
 This utility token is used on the iExec marketplace to buy and sell computing assets.

+## Remote attestation

+As explained by [Intel](https://software.intel.com/en-us/sgx/attestation-services), the remote attestation is the process that happens before any exchange between a remote provider and an enclave.
+It allows the provider to verify that the expected software is running in an Intel® SGX-protected way, as well as getting other details about the application being attested.
+If the attestation is successful, a secure communication channel is established between the provider and the enclave, and secrets can safely land in the latter.

 ## Roadmap